 The Legal Scholars Committee is responsible for promoting the recruitment and retention of legal scholars in the society.

 The Minority Affairs Committee was revitalized in April 2005.
 The committee is committed to facilitating activities and developing opportunities within the psychology and law division that embrace, respect and value diversity.
-We are dedicated to the recruitment and retention of culturally and linguistically diverse students into psychology and law related doctoral programs, and faculty into psychology and law related academic and professional positions.
+We are dedicated to the recruitment and retention of culturally and linguistically diverse students into psychology- and law-related doctoral programs, and faculty into psychology- and law-related academic and professional positions.
 The committee comprises 17 members (academicians, researchers, clinicians, practitioners, graduate and doctoral students) representing a diversity of backgrounds and expertise in the field.
 For more information regarding the Minority Affairs Committee, please contact the co-chairs listed above.

 The Nomination and Awards Committee is responsible for preparing a slate for elected positions, the Distinguished Contributions Award, and the Saleem Shah Early Career Award.
 Most activity takes place from fall to mid-February; nominations for elected positions are due to APA by Feb.
 15; AP-LS conference chairs typically require names of awardees and supporting information by mid- to late January.

-Members: Keith Cruise; Kevin Douglas
+Members: Lois Condie; Keith Cruise; Edie Greene

 The Practice Committee provides guidance to the Executive Committee, editors, and committee chairs concerning broad issues about practice, such national and international trends affecting the psychology-law practice and the development and dissemination of information that is useful for psychology-law practitioners.

-Members: Stephen Bloomfield; Ashley Christianson; Karen Galin
+Members: Ashley Christianson; Karen Galin

 This committee was formed in 2008 and comprises male and female AP-LS members who represent both practice and academic settings.
 The committee's goal is to promote the professional development of women, particularly during early to later career transitions.
 By identifying and addressing potential obstacles to career advancement, we hope to promote better representation of women at top levels of academic and professional rank (full professors; diplomates) and greater recognition of women's achievement in APLS and AAFP.
-Through conference events, mentoring and an email list, the committee targets areas of professional development intended to appeal to women and men at all levels of their career, such as: negotiating professional relationships, balancing work and family, and putting oneself forward for career advancement and awards.
+Through conference events, mentoring and an email list, the committee targets areas of professional development intended to appeal to women and men at all levels of their career, such as negotiating professional relationships, balancing work and family, and putting oneself forward for career advancement and awards.
 We welcome your input.

 The Publications and Communications Committee consists of the editors of the society's journal (chair), book series, newsletter, and Web page.
 The Publication Committee advises the Executive Committee and society membership on general publication issues, reviews publication contracts, and leads the nomination process for editor vacancies.